Data Warehouse Design

 What are the layers of a data warehouse?+

-Typically four layers: staging (raw data landing zone), integration or ODS (cleansed and conformed data), presentation or mart (dimensional models for BI), and semantic (metric definitions and access policies).
+Typically four layers: staging (raw data landing zone), integration or ODS (cleansed and conformed data), presentation or mart (dimensional models for BI), semantic (metric definitions and access policies).
 Not every warehouse implements all four, but understanding the layered approach shows architectural maturity.

 How does a data warehouse handle real-time data?+